All Episodes

 We need an F-15 for that.

-All right, so he's saying no assault weapons.
+So he's saying no assault weapons.

 Now that's critical.

-So he calls out this auto worker first as a horse's ass, and then he talks about banning AR-14s.
+So he calls out this auto-worker first as a horse's ass, and then he talks about banning AR-14s.

-And all these years as a gun owner and a believer in the second amendment, I thought I owned AR-15s.
+And all these years, as a gun owner and a believer in the Second Amendment, I thought I owned AR-15s.

 Apparently I own AR-14s.